ashleyelder/top_three_colours/README.md

 Improve writing testable code and writing tests.
 Benchmark tests to assess performance.

+Configurable number of workers as command line arguments using flags.Parse.

+Breakout code into separate files for readability.

 Graceful error handling, for instance when there is an issue like an empty line at the end of the input.txt file.
 Instead of returning `panic: runtime error: invalid memory address or nil pointer dereference` it could return a custom error message.
 For the sake of making my code more DRY I simply passed each default error message to the single checkError helper method.

 ---